blakadder/blog/_posts/2022-09-19-sonoff-th-custom-firmware.md

 ### ZHA

-The Opening entity is out of place and it definitely needs a quirk to add all the new features.
+The "Opening" entity is out of place and it definitely needs a quirk to add all the new features.

 [![Lots of new features](/assets/images/sonoff-th-custom-firmware/ha_zha.jpg)](/assets/images/sonoff-th-custom-firmware/ha_zha.jpg)